vikramnitin9/tackle-data-gravity-insights/README.md

 #### RQ2 - Run-time Performance

 RQ2 measures how the partitioned Daytrader application performs under real-world load testing.
-For instructions on how to set up the partitioned application and simulate load, look at the full instructions in the next section.
+For instructions on how to set up the partitioned application and simulate load, look at the [full eval](#full-eval) instructions .

 We have enclosed the results of running JMeter in the folders `RQ2/Aggregate-CARGO` and `RQ2/Aggregate-Mono2Micro`.
 To process these csv files and generate Figure 6, first install matplotlib :
 ```